-- 6.1 Low back pain is a very common condition; it is the largest single cause of years lived with disability. - 6.2 Detailed guidance concerning the assessment and management of low back pain and sciatica (also known as radicular pain, when the pain is experienced in the leg) has been developed based on a large volume of good quality research.
-NICE, published guidance in 20161, and this was complemented by the production of the National Back Pain and Radicular Pain Pathway2 to provide a clinical pathway, "from the General Practitioner's surgery to specialised care, agreed by all Stakeholders" and also provide the basis for commissioning care across the health system. - 6.3 While 40% of people experiencing low back pain can be managed in primary care, the remainder should be referred for "Triage and Treat", where multidisciplinary approach involving exercise, analgesia, and psychological treatments.
+- 6.1 Detailed guidance concerning the assessment and management of low back pain and sciatica (also known as radicular pain, when the pain is experienced in the leg) has been developed based on a large volume of good quality research.
+NICE, published guidance in 20161, and this was complemented by the production of the National Back Pain and Radicular Pain Pathway2 to provide a clinical pathway, "from the General Practitioner's surgery to specialised care, agreed by all Stakeholders" and also provide the basis for commissioning care across the health system. - 6.2 While 40% of people experiencing low back can be managed in primary care, the remainder should be referred for "Triage and Treat", where multidisciplinary approach involving exercise, analgesia, and psychological treatments.
 Where this is insufficient further specialist triage and potentially back pain surgical opinion may be sought (estimated to be 1 or 2% of patients at most).
-Endoscopic laser Foraminoplasty is mainly used to treat back pain caused by a prolapsed intervertebral disc.